hurwitzlab/biosys-analytics/assignments/01-unix/README.md

 * Show a command that lists how many lines are in "foo"
 * Remove the file called "foo"
 * Do "history > cmds"
-* "git add" the "files" to your repo and then commit and push
+* "git add -A files" and then commit and push.
+Ensure you can see your new files on Github.